szabgab/tech-talks/talking-with-tech-leads.md

-# Patrick Kua: Talking with Tech Leads
+# Talking with Tech Leads - Patrick Kua

 Moving from an engineer to a tech lead.
 What is a Tech Lead?
 Surprises and struggles.